mesolaries/itvac-telegram-bot/README.md

-# IT Vacancies telegram bot
+# IT Vacancies Telegram bot
-This bot parses data from job websites and sends IT vacancies to the user.
+This bot scrapes data from job websites and sends IT vacancies to the user.

 The bot built with [Telegram Bot API](https://core.telegram.org/bots/api) and [Python3](https://www.python.org/).

 It uses [SQLite](https://www.sqlite.org/) database to store chat IDs of users.
 So, the bot can send job alerts to users.

 The bot is based on [webhook](https://en.wikipedia.org/wiki/Webhook) technology.